anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.rst

 -  **Anuket Functest**

    -  The **Functest** project integrates available test tools and test cases from across the open source ecosystem into a single framework.
-In particular, it allows to run the test cases selected by the RC2 workstream and outputs a test result package for submission to the OVP program.
+In particular, it allows to run the test cases selected by the RC2 workstream and outputs a test result package for submission to the Anuket Assured program.

 -  **Compliance and Verification Committee & Cloud Native OVP aka OVP 2.0**